-No words can describe the view of Machu Picchu – the once in a lifetime experience: Those majestic mountains, the mysterious remnants of palaces and dwellings, the roaming llamas.
+No words can describe the view of Machu Picchu – the once-in-a-lifetime experience: Those majestic mountains, the mysterious remnants of palaces and dwellings, and the roaming llamas.

 Machu Picchu was not only the highlight of my trip to Peru.
 As a matter of fact, it was one of the highlights of all my life’s travelling.

 - My Visit – a Once in a Lifetime Experience